 And then there is the accelerated growth of in-game advertising which according to Wikipedia was a $56 million industry in 2005 and is estimated to be a $1.8 billion industry by 2010.

 There are many various reasons for the growth of gaming.
-Gaming by it’s very nature is social, interactive, and engaging.
-In a world where our attention is being pulled in a million different directions, gaming provides us an escape by enabling us to immerse ourselves into an activity.
+Gaming by its very nature is social, interactive, and engaging.
+In a world where our attention is being pulled in a million different directions, gaming provides us an escape by enabling us to immerse ourselves in an activity.

 Brands have also caught on to the idea that by capturing our attention in a game, they have the ability to enhance brand awareness, leverage peer influence purchasing decisions, educate their audience, and develop brand loyalty by enabling their audience to be emotionally, and oftentimes financially, invested into the brand.